Welcome to 2018 and its marketing and branding trends

 Visual IQ, A Nielsen Company

 Happy 2018!
 This year, brands will get smarter about human behavior and start to apply this knowledge in new ways.
-We have twenty years of insight into how people travel across the internet and another ten into how they hop from device to device: smartphone, laptop, and tablet (sometime while the TV is on).
+We have twenty years of insight into how people travel across the internet and another ten into how they hop from device to device: smartphone, laptop, and tablet (sometimes while the TV is on).
 The technology is now in place to figure out not just how “personas” behave, but how individuals behave.
-For consumers, this may be a bit startling.
-For marketers, it’s very exciting.
+For consumers, this may be a bit startling; for marketers, it’s very exciting.

 Happy 2018!
-I may be premature but just as marketing and technology began merging years back (CMOs truly became CMTOS) I deeply agree with Mark’s response.
-I believe the top innovators will put more of a focus on neuroscience and cognitive behavior patterns as a compass (verses purely relying on click, view, open etc data) when it comes to reaching and connecting with their consumers.
+I may be premature, but just as marketing and technology began merging years back (CMOs truly became CMTOS) I deeply agree with Mark’s response.
+I believe the top innovators will put more of a focus on neuroscience and cognitive behavior patterns as a compass (versus purely relying on click, view, open data, etc.) when it comes to reaching and connecting with their consumers.
 I believe we will be finding ways to bring the experiences and emotions stirred we have been creating in experiential events and stores to the digital world.
 The ‘sharing economy’ will continue to take off – and touch/impact businesses we never imagined.

 Chief Marketer, ESA Marketing

 Whether B2C or B2B, AUTHENTICITY will remain key to maintaining strong stakeholder relationships, and therefore strong brand reputations in 2018.
 Social media is not going away, and anyone with an influential Twitter account has the power to make or break a brand.

 Through my work with alva, I have been engaging with senior Comms and Marketing leaders who have had an integral role in helping their firms shift away from a short-term, shareholder-centric focus to long-term, sustainable relationships.